riceluxs1t/mini_programming_bootcamp/README.md

 - submit a pull request. and we will code-review it and merge if looks good.

+# How Grader Module works

+The grader module takes as input 1) a homework submission 2) the corresponding solutions module and runs all the test cases against the submission code.

+These are the following components for grading of homework X.

+## 0) HOMEWORKNAME : supplied as one of the arguments of the "grade" django command.
+STUDENTNAME: supplied as one of
+the arguments of the "grade" django command. "grade" django command exists in path "grader.management.commands.grade.py"

+## 1) a solution module at path "grader.solutions.HOMEWORKNAME.PY".
+This file contains a class named Grader, which supplies a method called "run_tests".
+Any solution file that implements these two things works with the underlying system.
+It is easier, however, to implement one that subclasses the supplied "base_grader" class which provides some utility functions such as a timeout feature for some test case.

+## 2) one or more student submission modules (the multi module support is not quite there, but should be added soon)
+in path "submissions.HOMEWORKNAME.STUDENT_NAME.MODULE1.py", "submissions.HOMEWORKNAME.STUDENT_NAME.MODULE2.py", etc.
+This file must implement all the functions specified by the homework.
+If doesn't, the grading fails and the student receives a zero (TODO: make this a little more graceful).

+## 3) a Django Lectures model instance that has 1) the comma separated string of all the expected modules names
+ 2) the comma separated string of all the expected function names 3) a name field equal to HOMEWORKNAME

+TODO: config options are specified from multiple sources. make it more manageable.

+The grading is done individually for each student by running the django command of the form "python manage.py grade HOMEWORKNAME STUDENTNAME". this should be done either manually or by Jenkins or other simple cron job.

+The command firstly checks if the solution module exists.
+Then checks if the student modules have expected functions implemented.
+If both were successful, runs the test cases against the student code.
+At the end, writes a score to a file in path "grader.grades".
+The score is computed by (# of passed test cases / # of all test cases)

 TODO:
 - add more features.
 - add some more tests for python code.